Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations

 To further dissect TI-acs, we analyze its \emph{composition} from multiple perspectives.
 One breakdown considers stay types, categorizing time spent at home, workplaces, and other locations.
 Another breakdown examines time-of-day variations in relation to electric utility tariff periods, including peak, off-peak, and super off-peak hours.
 This analysis explores the potential for shifting charging demand to reduce peak demand, without compromising mobility constraints.

-From a \emph{temporal} perspective, we calculate TI-acs for annual snapshots of EVCS distribution from 2012 to 2024, capturing its evolution over the past decade.
+From a \emph{temporal} perspective, we calculate TI-acs for annual snapshots of EVCS distribution from 2012 to 2024, capturing its evolution over the past decade, which complements recent efforts to characterize growth patterns and drivers of charging infrastructure expansion \cite{hu2025growth}.
 From a \emph{spatial} perspective, we aggregate individual TI-acs at the census tract level.
 Specifically, we assess its spatial distribution using the Gini index, and examine racial disparities by linking it to census tract demographics.

-\textbf{Main contributions} of this paper are: \begin{enumerate} \item Introduction of a novel EVCS accessibility metric, TI-acs, integrating public charging infrastructure distribution with individual mobility patterns. \item Comprehensive analysis of the Bay Area, identifying spatial disparities and temporal trends in TI-acs across distinct activity types and times. \item Investigation of demographic disparities, revealing persistent racial inequalities in charging accessibility across various activity segments. \end{enumerate}
+\textbf{Main contributions} of this paper are: \begin{enumerate} \item Propose a trajectory-integrated EVCS accessibility metric that quantifies public-charging opportunities along individuals’ daily activity–travel patterns, moving beyond residence-based proximity measures. \item Conduct a city-scale empirical assessment that combines high-resolution mobility trajectories with the observed spatial distribution (and capacity) of public charging infrastructure to characterize where, when, and for whom public charging is practically accessible. \item Reveal socio-economic and racial disparities in public-charging accessibility that arise from the coupled effects of uneven infrastructure placement and heterogeneous mobility/dwell patterns, providing equity-relevant evidence to inform planning and policy. \item Trace the evolution of trajectory-integrated accessibility over time using a longitudinal analysis, connecting infrastructure expansion to distributional changes in access and highlighting persistent or shifting inequities. \end{enumerate}